benshimonz/V1/README.md

   - _in {expr, expr, ... expr}_
   - _< expr_ / _≤ expr_ can be used only of _aggop_ is not _distinct_

-  **L3 filters assignment combinations to _S1_ entities - to only those assignments for which the value of _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the constraint.**
+  **L3 filters assignment combinations to _S1_ entities - to only those combinations for which the value of _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the constraint.**

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'